 In each country, you have distinct legal obligations.
 Make sure to get advice from a global HR and payroll service provider with strong local expertise to avoid fines and penalties.

-Remote working is here to stay, so make it a win-win-Reading time: 5 Minutes
+Remote working is here to stay, so make it a win-win

 The COVID-19 lockdown forced international companies to switch gears overnight: remote working was suddenly the norm.
 In most cases, the transition happened smoother than expected and significant benefits have now become apparent.
 Therefore, it’s likely that remote working is here to stay.
 Are you planning to offer regular remote working to your international workforce?
 Don’t forget that this implies a set of written and unwritten rules.
 Here’s a basic checklist